-The Association conducts study and research on the risks as fire, explosion, automobile accidents, liabilities, natural disasters and environmental disruption to promote public awareness about accident and disaster prevention.
-In 2002, the Association conducted study and research on making flood hazard maps.
-The Association will continuously ask local governments to make these maps.
+The GIAJ conducts study and research on the risks such as fire, explosion, automobile accidents, liabilities, natural disasters and environmental disruption to promote public awareness about accident and disaster prevention.
+The GIAJ has conducted study and research on making flood hazard maps.
+The GIAJ will continuously ask local governments to make these maps.

-■ Investigation into Laws and Regulations concerning Safety Management and Loss Prevention Measures in Other Countries
+Investigation into Laws and Regulations concerning Safety Management and Loss Prevention Measures in Other Countries

-The Association has completed an investigation into the laws and regulations concerning safety management and loss prevention for fires, explosions, and workers' accidents in thirteen countries/regions (the U.S.A., U.K., Thailand, Germany, Malaysia, Singapore, Australia, France, Taiwan, Indonesia, Netherlands, China, and India).
+The GIAJ has completed an investigation into the laws and regulations concerning safety management and loss prevention for fires, explosions, and workers' accidents in thirteen countries/regions (the U.S.A., U.K., Thailand, Germany, Malaysia, Singapore, Australia, France, Taiwan, Indonesia, Netherlands, China, and India).
 The reports of those investigations are widely used by business entities which plan to enter overseas markets and require help with the establishment of their safety measures.